Exploring the Differences Between Skid and Stick-Built Construction

 Skid-Built Construction:

-• Skid-built structures are built on a specially designed foundation called a skid, which is intended to support the entire weight of the structure during transportation.
+• Skid-built structures rely on a specially designed foundation called a skid, intended to support the structure’s weight during transportation.

-• Skid-built buildings are highly mobile, and designed for relocation to different sites as needed.
+• These structures are highly mobile and easily relocated to different sites as needed.

 Stick-Built Construction: